alaaa4255/Escape-the-house-CYOA/River/flashlight.md

 With the flashlight now in his hand, he uses it to signal a car.

-And finally the character has escaped.
+However, when the character enters the car he sees he is being taken to another house...